 Popularity - Despite banning all phone-calls in the Gdansk area, and enforcing censorship, news of the Union spread quickly, especially through use of illegal radio and songs like ‘Mury’!
 Its rapid membership surge meant the USSR had to be careful not to encourage a revolution.

 Why did the Polish government clamp down on Solidarity in 1981?

 It got too big - 10m members; this gave it too much power

-It had become too political and was making political demands
+It had become too political and was making political demands such as elections